How to manage financial stress

 5. Is there a chance you’re ignoring issues, or are in denial about your finances?

-6. Have you noticed you are gaining or losing weight?
+6. Are you gaining or losing weight?

 8. At the extreme end – Are you having panic attacks often?
 Or feeling depressed?